Welcome to Youlgrave

 2024/25 – Diary Dates:

-• Youlgrave Welldressing, 22nd-28th June, see Youlgrave Welldressers
+- Youlgrave Welldressing, 22nd-28th June, for more information on our famous welldressings see Youlgrave Welldressers

-• Youlgrave Show, Saturday 14th September, Youlgrave Village Hall (more information to follow)
+- Youlgrave Show, Saturday 14th September, Youlgrave Village Hall – the colourful horticultural show is back!
+See Youlgrave Show

-For other regular events, including Church services, Youlgrave W.I. talks, Youlgrave Cinema screenings, Youlgrave Band concerts, plus craft fairs and events put on at Youlgrave Village Hall, check out the latest issue of the Bugle.
+For other regular events, including Church services, Youlgrave W.I. talks, Youlgrave Cinema screenings, plus craft fairs and events put on at Youlgrave Village Hall, check out the latest issue of the Bugle.

 For first-time visitors, welcome to Youlgrave!